javascript-tutorial/en.javascript.info/1-js/2-first-steps/14-switch/article.md

 ## Grouping of "case"

-Several variants of `case` can be grouped.
+Several variants of `case` which share the same code can be grouped.

-For example, if we want the same code for `case 3` and `case 5`:
+For example, if we want the same code to run for `case 3` and `case 5`:

 ```js run no-beautify
 let a = 2 + 2;